Magyartanulas/magyartanulas.github.io/Section8.md

 Here are some examples:

-* Álmodtam egy világot magamnak, itt állok a kapui előtt. - (I dreamt a world for myslef, here I stand infront of its gates.)
+* Álmodtam egy világot magamnak, itt állok a kapui előtt. - (I dreamt a world for myslef, here I stand infront of its gate.)
+* Milyen napod volt? - (How was your day? lit.
+What kind of day did you have?)
-* A Csend Hangja. - (
+* A Csend Hangja. - (The Sound of Silence).
 * Az időnk mint a tenger. - (Our time is like the sea, this is an expression, meaning our time is flexible).
 * Nem ezek a könyveitek? - (Are these not your books?)
 * A kutyáim szomorúak, mert nincs több ételjük. - (My dogs are sad because they have no more food.)